 8. Check your diet for gluten & casein sensitivities.

-Many people have eliminated gluten from their diets and reported not only improved sleep, but also improved mood and better metabolism due to less inflammation and better glutamate-to-GABA conversion.
+Many people have eliminated gluten from their diets and reported improved sleep, mood, and metabolism due to less inflammation and better glutamate-to-GABA conversion.

-9. Caffeine & alcohol.
+9. Limit caffeine & alcohol.

 Alcohol should also be consumed in moderation and always followed by a tall glass of water.
-Although it acts as a depressant to the nervous system, it is short lived.
+Although it acts as a depressant to the nervous system, it is short-lived.
 Alcohol may help us fall asleep, but then typically makes the second half of the night less restful.
-It is best to consume alcohol with dinner and not directly before bedtime, this allows time for your liver to process the alcohol and the negative neurologic effects on sleep to be less.
-Sometimes taking a teaspoon of young barley grass after alcohol can assist this process.
+It is best to consume alcohol with dinner and not directly before bedtime.
+This allows time for your liver to process the alcohol and the adverse neurologic effects on sleep to be lessened.

 Stay hydrated during the day.
 Recognize that it is normal and okay to get up and use the restroom 1-2 times/night if you are well hydrated.
-That having been said, you may want to add in Himalayan pink salt or REAL salt as that will help your body better use water and may prevent some of the bathroom sleep interruptions.
+That being said, you may want to add in Himalayan pink salt or REAL salt as that will help your body better use water and may prevent some of the bathroom sleep interruptions.

-11. The 90 minute sleep cycle trick.
+11. Take advantage of the 90-minute sleep cycle trick.

 12. The power of neurotransmitters and hormones.

 Elevated stress hormone cortisol at bedtime can make falling asleep challenging.
 Depleted sleep hormone melatonin also makes falling asleep difficult.
 The majority (>90%) of your body’s serotonin is made in the intestines, so take good care of them with your diet, and serotonin is implicated in poor moods and difficulty staying asleep.

 So, how is your serotonin level?
 And more importantly, how are all of your neurotransmitters and stress/sleep/sex hormones looking?
-They are all attendees at the same dance and we need all of them to be optimized for a healthy brain.
+They are all attendees at the same dance, and we need all of them to be optimized for a healthy brain.